Discovering Your Self Through Mirrorless Photography

 Photography May Be The Practice Of Religion For You.
 (You never saw that one coming I bet.)

-It should surprise no one that Discover Yourself Through Photography was written in 1971.
-There’s probably more than a bit of Zen and the Art of Motorcycle Maintenance in Hattersley’s writing and the content reflects the times—times that I formerly considered the most creative in my life—when it was written, which may be before some readers of this blog were born.
-So if you’re not into meditation and want to try something to give your photography a gentle shock treatment, spend 15 minutes a day quietly reading several pages from “Discover Yourself Through Photography and then work on some of the suggested lessons.
-And it’s cheap to buy.
-Used copies of the paperback version are available from Amazon for $2.50 (plus shipping, depending…) You might want to try eBay if Amazon doesn’t have any in stock, which sometimes happens/
+It should surprise no one that Discover Your Self Through Photography was written in 1971.
+There’s probably more than a bit of Zen and the Art of Motorcycle Maintenance in Hattersley’s writing and the content reflects the times.
+These were also times that I consider to be the most creative in my life.
+So if you want to try something to give your photography a gentle shock treatment, spend 15 minutes a day quietly reading several pages from “Discover Your Self Through Photography and then work on some of the suggested lessons.

-If you enjoy books, not just about photography, I would suggest that you follow the Joe’s Book Club posts that appear here every other Saturday—including yesterday.
+If you enjoy books, not just about photography, I would suggest that you follow the Joe’s Book Club posts that appear here (theoretically) every other Saturday although lately it has been a bit sporadic.